shoestringlab/gadget-ui/README.md

   - a much simplified TextInput control that is more reliable in styling and positioning, lighter in weight without losing any functionality
   - a NodeJS test for the FileUploader component demonstrating how to save a file from the FileUploader on the server filesystem using NodeJS and MariaDB.

   - Change to npm publish that publishes just the /dist folder to npm.
-This is a breaking change for existing implementations, so if you upgrade, update your package references.

 v 6.8.0